-Kashmiris are resisting government ‘through satyagraha’, claims fact-finding report
+Kashmiris are resisting government ‘through satyagraha’, says fact-finding report

 Not a single person in the Kashmir Valley is happy about the Narendra Modi government’s decision to revoke the state’s special constitutional status, advocate Nitya Ramakrishnan and sociologist Nandini Sundar have said in a report prepared after their visit to the region from October 5 to 9.

-Kashmiris are reportedly resisting the Centre “through satyagraha or non-violent civil disobedience”.
+Kashmiris are resisting the Centre “through satyagraha or non-violent civil disobedience”.
 “Since the entire leadership is in jail – from mainstream parties to the separatist parties, this satyagraha is being carried out by the people themselves,” the report added.
 “There is some societal coercion, but by and large, this is entirely voluntary.
 This is not happening on the direction of militants, contrary to the advertisements now being run by government.”

 Ramakrishnan and Sundar claimed “almost every single person wanted azadi, though what they mean by this varies between full independence, ie not being with either India or Pakistan, to full merger with Pakistan”.